 The Mockingbird is big and heavy, and we find it interesting that the manufacturer doesn't advertise a weight with both seats in place.

 The quality of this stroller can't compare to the higher-end strollers that look very similar.
 However, its quality is arguably on par with its price tag.
-It earned a higher than average score for this metric.
+It earned a higher-than-average score for this metric.

-The overall fit and finish are good, but it struggles to keep up and pales in comparison when compared side-by-side with some of the competition.
+The overall fit and finish are good, but it struggles to keep up and pales when compared side-by-side with some of the competition.
 Some of the differences can make owning and using it frustrating.

 Because this stroller accepts two infant car seats simultaneously and similar toddler seats, we believe it is a potential contender for those expecting twins.
-To be considered suitable for twins, we like a stroller that allows for infant car seat connection, some lay-flat seats or bassinet, and toddler seats that are similar in features, comfort, and adjustability.
+To be considered suitable for twins, we like a stroller that allows for infant car seat connection, some lay-flat seats or bassinet, and toddler seats with similar features, comfort, and adjustability.
 These design choices allow for fewer complications, fewer sibling arguments, and a similar experience for each child.

 Should You Buy the Mockingbird?

-This inline stroller might look similar to other inline options but it struggled during testing to keep up with the higher-priced competition and even some of the lower-priced options.
-With poor test results for maneuverability and weight, and folded size, this stroller can be a pain to use in crowded or tight spaces.
-It is also so large when folded that it is hard to find a place to put this, and you might have to remove the seats to even fit it in your trunk.
+This inline stroller might look similar to other inline options, but it struggled during testing to keep up with the higher-priced competition and even some of the lower-priced options.
+With poor test results for maneuverability and weight and folded size, this stroller can be a pain to use in crowded or tight spaces.
+It is also so large when folded that it is hard to find a place to put this, and you might have to remove the seats even to fit it in your trunk.
 Given the higher price and disappointing functionality, we do not recommend the Mockingbird.

 What Other Double Stroller Should You Consider?

 BabyGearLab was founded by a Pediatrician Mom with a mission to provide a reliable, independent, source of information to new parents.
 Our experts have tested thousands of baby and kids products to share key performance, health, and safety findings.
 We spend tens of thousands of dollars crash testing car seats to inform our ratings.
 And, we combine our review work with gobs of expert parenting advice.
 To assure complete independence, we buy all the products we test ourselves.
 No sponsored content.
 No ads.
 Just real, honest, side-by-side testing by people who care.